apache/datafusion/docs/source/contributor-guide/inviting.md

 sending mail to private-subscribe@datafusion.apache.org], and posting a message to private@datafusion.apache.org.

-The PMC is for every top-level project is tasked by the Apache Board of Directors with official oversight and binding votes in that project.
+The PMC for every top-level project is tasked by the Apache Board of Directors with official oversight and binding votes in that project.

 As a PMC member, you are responsible for continuing the general project, code,